One of the best tools I have for my kitchen are my kitchen shears.

 The stainless steel blades are rust-proof.
 The wide and thick serrated edges can cut slippery foods and hard-to-cut materials with ease.

 There are projections on the handles that are useful in opening lids of cans or crack hard shells.
-Those with weak grips or do not want to ruin their manicure will find this feature useful.
+Those with weak grips or who do not want to ruin their manicure will find this feature useful.

 - Designed for left-handers but can be also used by right-handers